-The simplest way to give is to complete a standing order through your online banking.
+The second way to give is to complete a standing order through your online banking.
 This can be done in a couple of minutes!
-Please contact Mark Shand or Hilary Rendell for Emmanuel's account details.
+Please contact Ed Coleridge or Hilary Rendell for Emmanuel's account details.

-The other option is to fill in a standing order form (available from Mark or Hilary on request).
+The other option is to fill in a standing order form (available from Ed or Hilary on request).

 If your financial circumstances change, you can easily change the amount you give or stop altogether by contacting your bank.